Chen Baocang: Early Life and military career

-War of Resistance Against Japanese Aggression
+Second Sino-Japanese War

 In early 1937, Chen was appointed as the head of the education section at the Wuhan Branch of the Central Military Academy, concurrently serving as director of the Wuhan Defense Command, responsible for the defense of Wuhan.
 In August of the same year, as the Imperial Japanese Army attacked Shanghai and the military disparity between the enemy and Chinese forces was significant, he was appointed as commander of the Kunshan City Defense and participated in the Battle of Shanghai.

 In the spring of 1938, Chen took part in the Battle of Xuancheng in Anhui, where he was severely wounded by a Japanese aerial bombing, resulting in the loss of his right eye.
 In June of the same year, as the Imperial Japanese Army advanced on Wuhan with naval and air support, he was called to participate in the Battle of Wuhan before his eye injury had fully healed.
 Recommended by Chen Cheng, commander of the Ninth War Zone, he was appointed chief of staff to Zhang Fakui, commander-in-chief of the Second Army Group, and participated in the Battle of De'an, which resulted in the annihilation of over 20,000 Japanese troops and the death of Japanese Regiment Commander Colonel Tanaka.

-At the beginning of the War of Resistance Against Japanese Aggression, Zhang Fakui visited Guo Moruo in Shanghai and requested the establishment of a political department.
+At the beginning of the Second Sino-Japanese War, Zhang Fakui visited Guo Moruo in Shanghai and requested the establishment of a political department.
 Guo consulted with the Shanghai Communist organization and, following Zhou Enlai's instructions, formed a war zone service corps for Zhang, which included over 30 members, many of whom were Communists.
 Through his service in the Second Army Group, Chen had frequent contact with Communists, leading to a significant shift in his political views.